CITY OF REFUGE

 6. Keone’ele protected cove

 Next, we arrive at Keone’ele Protected Cove, the only place the Hawaiians could land canoes.
 Natural rock formations protect the cove, making it easy to land a canoe.
 It’s a stunning location, and it’s easy to imagine how busy it would have been in the past with fishermen coming and going.
+This site overlooks the popular snorkel spot, Two Step.

 protected-cove-kona-royal-grounds